This post may contain affiliate links. Please read our disclosure policy.

 If you plan to freeze some immediately, then omit the cocoa powder before freezing.

-How to Serve?
+How to serve

-You can enjoy a piece of this Italian tiramisu alone, with a scoop of ice cream, or topped with some fresh berries.
+You can enjoy a piece of this Italian tiramisu alone, with a scoop of coffee ice cream, or topped with some fresh berries.
 In general, you shouldn’t need much to enjoy it with, as it’s so decadent and yummy!

-Authentic Italian Tiramisu FAQs
+Authentic Italian tiramisu FAQs

 You sure can.
 Though each substitution will impact the flavor/texture differently, you can substitute the mascarpone for fresh ricotta cheese or subtle, creamy cream cheese.